I built my first app. It works. Now how the heck do I go about styling it?

 Color personalization: how to choose your App colors?

-If you already know the main color, you can use Adobe Color Wheel to get the rest:
+In either case, you already know the main color, so you can use Adobe Color Wheel to get complementary colors that looks nice with your choice:

 Where to look for inspiration?